altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 Surrounding that empty shape, piloting it like a puppet~ 'M::Okay, out of my memories...
 What else do I have in my head?'
-~She knew it could follow into her dreams, but maybe...~ *Martha concentrated and moved herself out of the memory, into an imagined space* ~It was swimming though pudding, each motion a struggle to remove attachment to her memories...
+~She knew it could follow into her dreams, her memories, but maybe...~ *Martha concentrated and moved herself out of the memory, into an imagined space* ~It was swimming though pudding, each motion a struggle to remove attachment to her memories...
 The space she imagined was a large grey room, with no obvious source to the ambient yellow lighting.